jmsaavedrar/CC6204/README.md

          - imwidth: width of the target image
          - config: path to the the configuration file [See Configuration Section ](#the-configuration-file)
          - name: name of section in configuration file.
 The name is very important since the configuration file may include multiple configuration sections.
       After creating data, the following files are also created:
         * mean.dat storing the mean of the training images
-        * metadata.data storing the shape of the images [H,W,CH]
+        * metadata.data storing the shape of the images [H,W,CH].

      **Note**: Before creating data, we recommend to read the [Preparing Data Section](#preparing-data).

      Example
      python3.6 tools/create_data.py -type 2 -imheight [height] -imwidth [width] -config [config-file] -name [name-model]

    **- train_test_model.py** [train, test, predict or save a cnn model]